n4t5ru/ArchSetup/README.md

 # ArchSetup

+## About:
-Script automating the steps taken to install and setup a normal ArchLinux machine with the following features:
+- Script automating the steps taken to install and setup a ArchLinux machine with the following features:
-- BlackArchLinux Repositories
+- ``BlackArchLinux`` Repositories will be setup and the following Packages will be installed:
     - GoBuster
     - Dirb
     - Airoscript